jichen12/jichen12.github.io/README.md

 ---

-## Project Showcase: Testing and Triggering Failures in Autonomous Systems
+## Project Showcase: Testing and Triggering Failures in Quadrupedal robots

 ### 1. Project Idea:
 Quadrupedal robots represent a frontier in mobile robotics because of their ability to traverse terrain.
 Unlike wheels, which require continuous flat surfaces, legged systems can step over obstacles, climb stairs, and navigate rubble.